kupl/npex/README.md

 Name        | Description
 ----------- | -----------
-filepath    | the relative path to the file where NPE occurs line        | the exact line number wher NPE occurs last_access | the last access expression of the null pointer.
+filepath    | the relative path to the file where NPE occurs line        | the exact line number where NPE occurs last_access | the last access expression of the null pointer.
 It can be a variable, a name of field, or a name of method.<br> For example, when NPE occurs at x.foo().g, the last_access is foo. npe_class   | the class where NPE occurs, discard the package-path.<br>For example, if the exact class org.apache.A, only leaves the name of class, A.